adasq/thumbnail-generator/README.md

 # thumbnail-generator

-Generate a thumbnail picture (1280 x 720) based on provided HTML.
+Generate a thumbnail picture (1280 x 720) based on a provided HTML template

 # Demo example